ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/05-sending-d2c-messages.md

 # Run the Application
 Now you can run the application on your RPi2 and you will see the log of messages being sent to Azure IoT Hub at a rate of once per second.

-# Sending Messages Based on Loud Noises
-For the ambient light measurement, you are sending a message once per second regardless of whether the light has changed.
-For sound, you can send a message only when there is a significant volume event.

-1. Locate the `Timer_Tick` method (the one from the previous lab that is used to collect sensor data).
-2. Define a state variable before the `Timer_Tick` method to maintain the state of messages sent.
-2. Modify the `Timer_Tick` method as follows:

-{% highlight csharp %}
-// To avoid sending messages every 200ms when there is a loud sound,
-// create a boolean variable to remember if the current message has been sent Boolean soundLevelMessageSent = false;

-private void Timer_Tick(ThreadPoolTimer timer)
-{
-    try {
-        // Capture the current ambient noise level soundLevel = soundSensor.SensorValue();

-        // If the sound level exceeds a significant volume, send a message
-        // Pick a sound level that would be significant based on your Thingy if(soundLevel > 800)
-        {
-            System.Diagnostics.Debug.WriteLine.WriteLine("!!!!
-Sound Threshold Exceeded");

-            if(!soundLevelMessageSent)
-            {
-                SendMessageToIoTHubAsync("soundLevel", soundLevel);
-                soundLevelMessageSent = true;
-            }
-        }
-        else
-        {
-            soundLevelMessageSent = false;
-        }

-        // The rest of the method doesn't change and is omitted here
-{% endhighlight %}

-# Run the Application and Get Noisy
-Run your application again.
-Once you see the ambient light messages being sent, make enough noise to trigger a sound-level message.
-You should see that message go by as well.

 # Send Messages Based on Button Presses
 For the ambient light measurement, you are sending a message once per second regardless of whether the light has changed.
 For the button, send a message based on an explicit state change (i.e. a button press event or release event).